RFU Game Regulations & MRAI

 · Failure by the Home team to enter the number of tries scored by each team, via the post-match tab on the match card.

-· Failure by the Home team to submit the match card by the published deadline (Sunday 5:00 pm).
+· Failure by the Home team to submit the match card by the published deadline ).

 · Lack of communication with the administrators of the Leagues (MRAI 5.1).

-· Failure by either team to notify the League Secretary of a game being abandoned for any reason or a game going to uncontested scrums at any time (MRAI 10.6 and 10.7).
+· Failure by either team to notify the League Secretary of a game being abandoned for any reason or a game going to uncontested scrums at any time (MRAI 10.5 and 10.6).

-· Failure of the home club to comply with RFU regulation 12 regarding the appointment and timely confirmation of match officials.
+· Failure of the home club to comply with RFU Regulation 12 regarding the appointment and timely confirmation of match officials.

 15.4 A club with any fines outstanding at the end of the season will be reported to the RFU with a recommendation that the club be suspended or expelled from the League for the following season.